Classic Jonny Quest

 1547 DeKalb St., Norristown, PA 19401

-Between 1986 and 1988, Comico produced a set of 31 standard-issue Jonny Quest comics, plus 2 "specials", and a very nice set of three "classic" issues.
+Between 1986 and 1988, Comico produced a set of 31 standard-issue Jonny Quest comics, plus 2 "specials," and a very nice set of three "classic" issues.
 These books were created with the approval of Hanna-Barbera, and storylines and character development had to fit H-B's guidelines.
-After all, JQ was still a major success for H-B; around this same time frame (1986), H-B was producing JQ's "second season", so they were pretty involved with any projects involving the JQ license.
+After all, JQ was still a major success for H-B; around this same time frame (1986), H-B was producing JQ's "second season," so they were pretty involved with any projects involving the JQ license.
 As much as anything else (outside the original TV episodes), these books can (IMHO) be considered "canon" in the Jonny Quest universe.
 Nothing in these comics (to my knowledge) contradicts anything shown in the episodes, and the characters develop in a manner consistent with the original concepts.

 These comics were decently promoted, and, on the whole, very well received, at least at first, although a downturn in circulation eventually ended the series (as it has for many, many others).
-The original plan was to produce 12 issues, but fortunately this soon grew to: The books were also nominated for the "Kirby" award for "Best New Comic".
-Below are some links to articles about the series that appeared in several issues of Amazing Heroes, a magazine devoted to news and reviews in the comic industry.
+The original plan was to produce 12 issues, but fortunately this soon grew to:

 Below are scans of each issue's cover, with the technical details for each book, and, of course, some personal comments.
 Click on the cover images or titles to see larger images of the comic book covers.